exaroton/node-exaroton-api/README.md

 # Node.js exaroton API client

 ### About
-The exaroton API allows automated access to same basic functionalities of your game servers, such as starting or stopping the server.
+The exaroton API allows automated access to some basic functionalities of your game servers, such as starting or stopping the server.
 You can read the API documentation here: https://support.exaroton.com/hc/en-us/articles/360011926177

 This is the official Node.js implementation of this API.